Mt Shamrock Quarry

 Holcim is not considering any changes to its approved current operating hours which are:

-• 7am-6pm Monday to Friday, 7am to 12 noon Saturday
+• 7am to noon Saturday

-• Blasting: Monday to Friday 11am-12 noon, and 2pm-3pm
+• Blasting Monday to Friday 11am-12 Noon, and 2pm-3pm

 • Critical maintenance can occur outside these hours